prof-danielc/SpaceScream/README.md

 # 🚀 SpaceScream

+In space, no one can hear you scream.

 An emotion-driven Asteroids game that reads your face through the webcam and mirrors your emotions on a Doom-style HUD face — all rendered with vector graphics.

 ## Features